 U.S. export laws are a large and diverse body of regulations which exist to protect vital national security interests, economic competitiveness, and foreign policy objectives.
 More specifically, export laws regulate the transfer of technology (in whatever form) and the provision of assistance (funds or services) to foreign entities, here or abroad.

-Activities subject to export regulatory approval must obtain an export license prior to engaging in the activity.
-Failures to obtain the necessary export authorizations are punished severely, with both personal and institutional criminal and civil penalties for the violators.
+Activities subject to export controls require export authorization prior to engaging in the activity.
 More than ten federal agencies have export control responsibilities, but the five main agencies relevant to Lab activities are: